 Wairere School Curriculum

 At Wairere School we are future focussed with an integrated curriculum that gives opportunities for students to become self-managed, independent learners.
-They develop knowledge, skills, and understanding through the use of Solo Taxonomy, with Key Competencies at the centre to support effective learning.
+They develop knowledge, skills, and understanding through the Key Competencies at the centre to support effective learning.

 Classroom programmes give priority to Literacy and Numeracy, with integration of the 5 remaining Learning Areas; Social Sciences, Science, Technology, The Arts and Health, through our ‘Discovery Learning’ process.